 As the world’s most advanced open source database, PostreSQL (also known as Postgres) is the DB of choice for developers who need advanced features and increased security.
 The Linux-based database supports many data types and sophisticated locking for advanced out-of-the-box security compared to other databases.
 Postgres is the most scalable solution for developers and organizations with evolving data structures and volume.

 Getting Started After Deployment

-After PostgreSQL has finished installing, you will be able to access PostgreSQL from the console via ssh with your Linode’s IPv4 address:
+After the PostgreSQL One-Click App server has finished installing, you will be able to access PostgreSQL from the console via ssh with your Linode’s IPv4 address:

 - SSH into your Linode and create a limited user account.

 - Log out and log back in as your limited user account.

 - Update your server:

 By default, PostgreSQL will create a Linux user named

 postgres user should not be used for other purposes (e.g. connecting to other networks).
 Doing so presents a serious risk to the security of your databases.